 When we started Dewise in 2016, my immediate goal as the first official employee, was to become a certified Azure developer.
-At that time, I didn’t know much about cloud, besides that your infrastructure is managed by other people and that you only pay for what you use.
+At that time, I didn’t know much about cloud, besides that your infrastructure is managed by other people and that you only pay for what you need.

 We had already decided that our core business would be to build custom applications for our enterprise customers, but I wasn’t sure if it was the right time to adopt a platform that we didn’t have much experience on.
 Most of the companies back then were still focused on lift and shift migration of their current workload.
 Our potential customers haven’t even started with building cloud-native apps yet.

 After we landed our first project, I knew it would be a good opportunity to get on board Azure together with our customer.
 They wanted to migrate an existing application that was still running on Sharepoint 2007, which was about to end support.
 The use case was a good fit for a standard web application with a Single Page App, a.Net based Web API and a database.
 As I had no experience deploying web apps on Azure, much less using a cloud database, I rolled up my sleeves, and started to play.

 I’m happy we made that leap.
 In a few weeks, our development team of four, learned a lot about the main building blocks of modern web applications: App Services, Azure Storage and CosmosDB (back then it was still called DocumentDB).
 We also learned how to connect to Azure AD as our identity system and establish a seamless sign-on capability.
 We even managed to setup our automation pipeline on Azure DevOps to deploy directly to the customer’s Azure subscription.